There are lots of Catskills towns to choose from for your upstate trip, but if you chose to visit Livingston Manor like we did, you’re in for a treat!

-We like Antrim Streamside as the #1 best choice for accommodations near Livingston Manor, NY.
-It’s a boutique stay located on 250 acres of charming property next to a stream, and we thought it was perfect as a destination of its own!
+We like Antrim Streamside as the #1 best choice for where to stay near Livingston Manor, NY.
+It’s a boutique Catskills stay located on 250 acres of charming property next to a stream, and we thought it was perfect as a destination of its own!

 When we travel, we like to have our own space and have access to things to do.
 Staying at Antrim Streamside gave us just that: a chic upstate cabin with all amenities needed, right the private walking trails, natural views and the nearby Beaver Lake Farm at our fingertips.